Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 I listen to the sound of the training.

 You can close your eyes and listen to the sound of the ball being passed.
-Controlled pass after controlled pass has a different sound than when players are running with the ball and then trying to pass.
+Controlled pass after controlled pass has a different sound than when players run with the ball and try to pass.

 Diane Scavuzzo: How do you think Barca Academy will perform in the U.S. Soccer Development Academy?